-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are robust procedures in place to support all our pupils through their key transition phases Primary children visit Launceston College regularly for specific events, especially Yr6 Secondary staff visit Year 6 prior to transition Taster days for pupils in Year 6 and two induction days for Year 6 students are arranged at their designated secondary placement Secondary placements invite specific students to attend summer school Transition sessions are arranged for children in each year group to experience their new class and meet their new class teacher Pre-school pupils are invited into our Foundation class for a range of transition days with and without parents before starting at school Buddy or Peer systems are in place for students who are particularly vulnerable at transition Pupils who are identified as possibly struggling with transition have additional visits in small groups as required A key worker is in place for SEND pupils A transition passport is put together Communication with the transition school is robust Adults are aware of the emotional trauma some children experience when moving on to a new class / setting / teacher/ LSA etc. Positive support principals are used to prepare and support children for change The Secondary Pupil Support Partner attends Year 5 and 6 annual reviews where appropriate Our pupils will have a key worker who spends time with them in Secondary school before supporting their transition to secondary school Our pupils have a structured and gradual transition package from setting to setting and from year to year.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are robust procedures in place to support all our pupils through their key transition phases Primary children visit Launceston College regularly for specific events, especially Yr6 Secondary staff visit Year 6 prior to transition Taster days for pupils in Year 6 and two induction days for Year 6 students are arranged at their designated secondary placement Secondary placements invite specific students to attend summer school Transition sessions are arranged for children in each year group to experience their new class and meet their new class teacher Pre-school pupils are invited into our Foundation class for a range of transition days with and without parents before starting at school Buddy or Peer systems are in place for students who are particularly vulnerable at transition Pupils who are identified as possibly struggling with transition have additional visits in small groups as required A key worker is in place for SEND pupils A transition passport is put together Communication with the transition school is robust Adults are aware of the emotional trauma some children experience when moving on to a new class / setting / teacher/ LSA etc. Positive support principals are used to prepare and support children for change The Secondary Pupil Support Partner attends Year 5 and 6 annual reviews where appropriate At times a pupil may require a key worker at their secondary school who will support transition visits during Yr6 Our pupils have a structured and gradual transition package from setting to setting and from year to year.
 This ensures that they are familiar with routines; key members of staff; running of the school day, environment; geography of the school and transport arrangements Our pupils with SEND have extra visits to college in Year 6.
 Where necessary, our pupils will be supported by a TAC / Early support plan to ensure transition planning is robust and meets the needs of the individual Pastoral Team members will support individual pupils through transition phases